| |

 Here are a few tips to know before you go Snow Tubing & Sledding:

-• Try to avoid holidays or beautiful sunny days if you want less crowds – these are going to be the busiest snow play days of the year.
-Of course, it’s a beautiful time to go if it’s a “bluebird” day in the mountains, but you may not be able to get in to your location unless you get there really early – or really late in the day.
-Be prepared for traffic leaving the mountains too if it’s a holiday weekend or beautiful day.
+- Try to avoid holidays or beautiful sunny days if you want fewer crowds – these are going to be the busiest snow play days of the year.
+Of course, it’s a beautiful time to go if it’s a “bluebird” day in the mountains, but you may not be able to get into your location unless you get there really early – or really late in the day.
+Be prepared for traffic leaving the mountains too if it’s a holiday weekend or a beautiful day.

-• Always be prepared with emergency essentials in your car in case of issues of getting stuck in snow (tow rope, cat litter for help in getting out of icy situations, extra clothes & warm blankets, extra food/water, etc)
+- Always be prepared with emergency essentials in your car in case of issues of getting stuck in the snow (tow rope, cat litter for help in getting out of icy situations, extra clothes & warm blankets, extra food/water, etc)

 Make sure to check out these posts for more winter fun around the Northwest: